 While contactless payment is not actually magic, it is just a matter of having the right card.
-SoFi Money® World Debit Card is not only NFC enabled, but it’s also Apple Pay and Samsung Pay compatible.
+SoFi Checking and Savings® World Debit Card is not only NFC enabled, but it’s also Apple Pay and Samsung Pay compatible.

-SoFi Money® is a mobile-first, cash management account that makes it easy to pay by phone as well as manage accounts securely.
+SoFi Checking and Savings® is a mobile-first, checking and savings account that makes it easy to pay by phone as well as manage accounts securely.
 On top of that, it has security in mind with features like two-factor authorization and the ability to freeze and unfreeze the card right in the app.
-Whether SoFi Money® holders save, spend, or earn, they’re all eligible for membership benefits like no ATM fees at 55,000+ ATMs across the globe and no account fees.
+Whether SoFi Checking and Savings® holders save, spend, or earn, they’re all eligible for membership benefits like no ATM fees at 55,000+ ATMs across the globe and no account fees.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi members with direct deposit can earn up to 1.25% annual percentage yield (APY) interest on all account balances in their Checking and Savings accounts (including Vaults).
 Members without direct deposit will earn 0.70% APY on all account balances in their Checking and Savings accounts (including Vaults).
 Interest rates are variable and subject to change at any time.
 Rate of 1.25% APY is current as of 4/5/2022.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet